 After my first was born, months passed before I made it a week without crying into my husband’s shoulder.
 I analyzed every single thing that happened and contemplated every little thing I could have done differently.
-(I should not have done yoga, but should have let my body rest, I should have tried different yoga flows, I should have gotten an epidural, maybe more analgesics would have helped, maybe if that triage nurse hadn’t been so absolutely rude I would have been in a better mindset, maybe I should have drunken castor oil at 40 weeks so he would not have grown so big, … the list went on and on.)
+(I should not have done yoga, but should have let my body rest.
+Maybe I should have tried different yoga flows.
+Should I have caved and chosen the epidural?
+Maybe more analgesics would have helped.
+What if that triage nurse hadn’t been so absolutely rude?
+I would have been in a better mindset.
+Maybe I should have drunken castor oil at 40 weeks so he would not have grown so big… the list went on and on.)

-Recovering from an unplanned C-Section takes a lot of time.
-Crunchy mamas sometimes have blinders that make them ignore the possibility of complications during birth, and they only allow themselves to see the beautiful, perfect end-goal of an orgasmic vaginal delivery before holding Baby to the breast with the umbilical cord still attached.
+Recovering from an unplanned C-Section (or any C-Section) takes a lot of time.
+Crunchy mamas sometimes have blinders that make them ignore the possibility of complications during birth.
+We only allow ourselves to see the beautiful, perfect end-goal of an orgasmic vaginal delivery before holding Baby to the breast with the umbilical cord still attached.
 I know I did, and the feeling of failure that comes afterwards is a big reason why I started my blog.
-I want crunchy mothers who had similar birth experiences to know they are not alone, and that they are absolutely not failures.
+I want crunchy mothers who had similar birth experiences to know they are not alone.
+And they are absolutely not failures.

 While preparing for my second, I realized that I did not want to feel sadness surrounding the birth of my children.
 I realized that I did not need to have the comparably blissful vaginal birth everyone else was seemingly having.
-I could have a perfect birth, even if it was a surgical one.
+A perfect birth was possible, even if it was a surgical one.
 I could look back on my son’s birth without sadness.
 It took a lot of work, healing, and time, but it is very possible to have a positive view of what was once a dark day.

 See, Cesareans CAN be beautiful.

 Do you have any questions?
-What do you want to know about C-Sections?
+What do you want to know about C-Sections and C-Section recovery?
 Leave me a comment below, and don’t forget to subscribe to my newsletter!